 Twist & Drink, like many brands, have developed a Wechat Store which allows fans to buy directly from the official brands.

-E-Commerce strategy: B2C and B2D (business to distributors) Launch a Wechat Store
+E-Commerce strategy: B2C and B2D (business to distributors) should launch a WeChat store.

 In terms of results: